 Querying on mapping software will get you approximate travel times by public transport and it's something to consider.
-Enter Lake Mead and Jones as your origin or destination.
+Enter Lake Mead Blvd. and Jones as your origin or destination.
 For instance, it's slightly more than an hour to get from the apartment to downtown strip by bus, but only 20 minutes by vehicle.
 This location will get you on the freeway system or main arterials quickly.
-A recent fare check on Uber shows the rates from $19 to $39 at the deluxe level.
-Taxis are even more costly.
-Recently I learned that Uber is not allowed to operate at McCarron Airport.
-If you are flying in (LAS) and thinking about renting a vehicle, try to get a package deal with your flight.
-A free shuttle will take you from the airport to the rental agency.
-I checked recently (phone number hidden)) and found the best rates through Kayak; as low as $20 per day.
-Enterprise asked $41 per day so shop around.

 Purified water is provided.
 I get this personally from a store which reverse osmosis filters onsite, not from a kiosk.

 If you plan to make meals at the apartment ask about using the staples/condiments other guests have left.
 No sense buying salt and pepper or olive oil or rice cause these items have been left by previous guests.
-A portion of the pantry is cleared out for guest use.
+A portion of the upper pantry is cleared out for guest use.
 That is where you will find left over dry goods.

 NO SMOKING ALLOWED.
 NO SMOKERS ALLOWED.
 NO EXCEPTIONS.

 Please don't be shy about using the kitchen to prepare meals.
-I'd ask that if you use the kitchen you clean up after yourself.
+If you use the kitchen please clean up after yourself.
 I'll do the same.